goshiphq/goship-cms/content/blog/what-are-the-types-of-trailers-in-truckload-shipping.md

 ### Refrigerated trailers

 In a nutshell, [refrigerated trailers](https://www.plslogistics.com/blog/refrigerated-shipping-trailers-7-facts/), or reefers, are just refrigerators on wheels.
 On the outside, they look like dry van trailers but have built-in climate control systems inside to maintain a specific temperature during transit.
 It’s not hard to guess that reefers typically move perishable products and healthcare goods requiring specific temperature regime.
+Modern reefers suggest automated regulation tools that remotely regulate the temperature throughout the shipment.

 #### The most frequently moved commodities: